-The hamantaschen is a cookie or pastry with a filling, known for its triangular shape.
+The hamantaschen is a cookie with a filling, known for its triangular shape.
 It's a popular treat during the Jewish holiday of Purim where Haman features as the villain of the Purim story.

 Traditionally, mishloach manot is filled with sweets and yummy treats, which hamantaschen cookies are perfect for!

 I was inspired by this blog post to decorate my hamantaschen cookies with sprinkles, as a colorful touch to my unique vegan hamantaschen recipe.